Statiglin, tablets 1,75mg 120 pcs

 – Hypersensitivity to glibenclamide and/or any excipient of the drug;

-– Hypersensitivity to other sulfonylurea derivatives; sulfonamides; diuretics containing a sulfonamide group in the molecule; probenecid, since cross reactions may occur;
+– hypersensitivity to other sulfonylurea derivatives; sulfonamides; diuretics containing a sulfonamide group in the molecule; probenecid, because cross-reactions may occur;

 – diabetic ketoacidosis, diabetic precoma and coma;

-– severe renal insufficiency (creatinine clearance < 30 ml/min);
+– severe renal failure (creatinine clearance <30 ml/min);

 – severe adrenal insufficiency;

-– Decompensation of carbohydrate metabolism in infectious diseases, burns, trauma, or after major surgery when insulin therapy is indicated;
+– decompensation of carbohydrate metabolism in infectious diseases, burns, injuries or after major surgical operations, when insulin therapy is indicated;

 – hereditary lactose intolerance, lactase deficiency or glucose and lactose malabsorption syndrome;